The 5 Cheapest Airports to Fly to in Germany (Updated June 2023)

 Airport: Düsseldorf International Airport

 Why So Cheap?
-Many budget airlines used Düsseldorf airport as a hub in Europe.
-There were even prices of controversially low price of €9.99 at Ryanair and Wizz between Dusseldorf and London.
+Many budget airlines use Düsseldorf airport as a hub in Europe.
+Ryanair and Wizz offered controversially low prices of €9.99 between Dusseldorf and London.

 Want to Live or Travel for Free?